Displaying symbols on a map

 Colors are automatically produced between the From Color and To Color set here.
+You can specify a Middle Color if needed.
 You can also change the Number of Classes (number of data ranges assigned a color) and the Distribution method used to determine their ranges.

-The default distribution method is Round Interval, which divides the entire data range into equal-sized ranges defined between rounded values, and represents each range with a particular color.
+The Round Interval divides the entire data range into equal-sized ranges defined between rounded values, and represents each range with a particular color.
 When a legend is added and connected to the map, these ranges and their corresponding colors are displayed.

 This is useful when identifying what the measure values are based on the colors of the data points, because unnecessary precision shown in the legend can be more difficult to follow.